 The program was implemented by Dr. Kenneth Mudge and Ms. Debbie Winberry, PA-C, at the original San Bernardino County Hospital.
 The program was maintained and transitioned into the new county facility known as Arrowhead Regional Medical Center in 1999.
 The first graduating class of the OSPAF program was in 1995.
+The program has continuously enrolled and trained PA Fellows since its inaugural year and successfully graduates an average of five PA Fellows per year.
 Program graduates are highly sought after by orthopedic practices across the country.

 ARC-PA Accreditation Status:

-The OSPAF program embarked on the challenge of obtaining accreditation with the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Achieving accreditation for post-graduate training programs is voluntary.
-Meeting the standards set fourth by the ARC-PA will benefit our residents.
+Meeting the standards set forth by the ARC-PA benefits our Fellows.
 It will support a structured learning environment for both didactic and clinical aspects of the program as well as motivational inspiration for our faculty to continue providing excellent educational opportunities.
-The OSPAF completed their site visit with the ARC-PA in July 2009.
-In September of 2009 the Orthopaedic Surgery PA Fellowship received the distinguished honor of becoming the FIRST Orthopaedic PA Fellowship Program to be accredited by the ARC-PA.

 The ARC-PA has granted Accreditation-Clinical Postgraduate Program status to the Arrowhead Orthopaedic’s PA Orthopaedic Surgery Fellowship sponsored by San Bernardino Medical Orthopaedics Group, Inc. (dba) Arrowhead Orthopaedics.